 West Seattle Golf Course’s original club since 1940, the WSGC is a not-for-profit organization whose purpose is to organize, run, and promote golf activities for it’s membership.
 The club is open to anyone wanting to compete in golf events or wanting to establish a USGA Handicap.

-To join or renew other than by signing up online, download, print and fill out the membership form and either drop it off in the pro shop or mail it with your check or money order (no cash) payable "West Seattle Golf Club” to:
+You can also download, print and fill out a membership form and either drop it off in the pro shop or mail it with your check or money order (no cash) payable "West Seattle Golf Club” to:

 West Seatle Golf Club